Isomer: Example:

 The third isomer of C3H8O is the ether methoxyethane (ethyl-methyl-ether; III).
 Unlike the other two, it has the oxygen atom connected to two carbons, and all eight hydrogens bonded directly to carbons.
-It can be described by the condensed formula H3C-O-CH2-CH3.
+It can be described by the condensed formula H3C-CH2-O-CH3.

 The alcohol "3-propanol" is not another isomer, since the difference between it and 1-propanol is not real; it is only the result of an arbitrary choice in the direction of numbering the carbons along the chain.
 For the same reason, "ethoxymethane" is the same molecule as methoxyethane, not another isomer.

 1-Propanol and 2-propanol are examples of positional isomers, which differ by the position at which certain features, such as double bonds or functional groups, occur on a "parent" molecule (propane, in that case).

 Example:

 There are also three structural isomers of the hydrocarbon C3H4:

-In two of the isomers, the three carbon atoms are connected in an open chain, but in one of them (propadiene or allene; I) the carbons are connected by two double bonds, while in the other propyne or methylacetylene, II) they are connected by a single bond and a triple bond.
+In two of the isomers, the three carbon atoms are connected in an open chain, but in one of them (propadiene or allene; I) the carbons are connected by two double bonds, while in the other (propyne or methylacetylene; II) they are connected by a single bond and a triple bond.
 In the third isomer (cyclopropene; III) the three carbons are connected into a ring by two single bonds and a double bond.
 In all three, the remaining valences of the carbon atoms are satisfied by the four hydrogens.

 Again, note that there is only one structural isomer with a triple bond, because the other possible placement of that bond is just drawing the three carbons in a different order.
 For the same reason, there is only one cyclopropene, not three.